 - How do I revert to an older version of an alert?

-To revert to a previous version of an alert in Campus Suite, click on the three vertical dots located to the right of the alert's title and select View Live History from the menu.
-On the following screen select the version you would like to revert to by clicking on the arrow to the right of the version and finally Back to Alert List to return to view the list view of the current department.
+There are two ways to revert to an older version of an alert in Campus Suite.
+The first is by clicking on the three vertical dots located to the right of the alert's title and select View Live History from the menu.
+The second way to revert to an older version of an alert can be found when previewing the alert, click on the downward carrot icon to the right of Edit Alert and select Alert History.
+On the following screen for both select the version you would like to revert to by clicking on the arrow to the right of the version and finally Back to Alert List to return to view the alerts list view of the current department.

 Please note that this option will not be available if the alert has never been made live before.